MetaCell/NetPyNE-UI/README.rst

 NEURON-UI
 =========

-This repository hosts an experimental prototype for a new user interface for `NEURON <http://www.neuron.yale.edu/neuron/>`__ based on web technologies.
+Experimental prototype for a new user interface for `NEURON <http://www.neuron.yale.edu/neuron/>`__ based on web technologies.